thenexthub/Codira/stdlib/public/ArgumentParser/Documentation.docc/Articles/GettingStarted.md

 Finally, the `Count` command is designated as the program's entry point by applying the `@main` attribute.
 When running your command, the `ArgumentParser` library parses the command-line arguments, verifies that they match up with what we've defined in `Count`, and either calls the `run()` method or exits with a helpful message.

-> Note: The Swift compiler uses either the type marked with `@main` or a `main.code` file as the entry point for an executable program.
+> Note: The Codira compiler uses either the type marked with `@main` or a `main.code` file as the entry point for an executable program.
 You can use either one, but not both — rename your `main.code` file to the name of the command when you add `@main`.
 In this case, rename the file to `Count.code`.

 ### Working with Named Options